tattersoftware/codeigniter4-alerts/README.md

 and always be up-to-date:
 * `> composer require tatter/alerts`

-Or, install manually by downloading the source files and copying them into CodeIgniter 4's app/ same subdirectories.
+Or, install manually by downloading the source files and adding the directory to `app/Config/Autoload.php`.

 ## Configuration (optional)

-The library's default behavior can be overridden or augment by its config file.
-Copy src/Config/Alerts.php.example to app/Config/Alerts.php and follow the instructions in the comments.
+The library's default behavior can be changed using its config file.
+Copy bin/Alerts.php to app/Config/Alerts.php and follow the instructions in the comments.
 If no config file is found the library will use its defaults.

 ## Usage

 If installed correctly CodeIgniter 4 will detect and autoload the library, service, helper, and config.
 Initialize the helper if you want the convenience wrapper function:
-`helper("tatter\alerts");`
+`helper('tatter\alerts');`

 Then use the helper function `alert($class, $text)` to set an alert for the user's next view.
 Use class methods `$alerts->css()` and `$alerts->display()` to retrieve the styling